Shajal525/cursor_control_via_webcam/README.md

 As with any Machine Learning project, the main challenge is to find the dataset.
 I couldn't find any proper dataset that I can use for this project.
 So I had to create my own dataset!
 It was very difficult to collect all these images and label them.
 I used more than 700 images for the training.
 Half of them are collected from Google, other half I clicked myself with my brother.
 After preparing dataset, the challenge was to train the data.
 I don't have powerful GPU to train this huge data.
 I invented that Google provides support for training dataset in Colab.
 They provide free GPU support.
 I took advantage of that and trained my dataset in Google Colab.
 I modified the script from Roboflow tutorial to train my dataset.
 I was able to achieve 85% accuracy in training.
 If you like the project and want to improve the accuracy of the dataset, feel free to contact me. <br>
 After training my custom dataset, I used the saved weights and modified the yolo_v5 to detect different gesture of hand.<br>
-Here I used 5 types of gesture to control mouse movement.
+Here I have used 5 types of gesture to control mouse movement.
 The picture below will illustrate the usage.<br>
 ![use of different sign](https://github.com/Shajal525/cursor_control_via_webcam/blob/master/images/signs.png)
 <br>
 ## Installation